 Want to go to a bit more exclusive place, what about the one between the plains?
 Yes!
 Summer lake hot springs are located in a secluded spot in the arid High Desert.
 It is a 145-acre healing resort, with luxurious facilities.

-Here along with the natural rocks and indoor pool, there are facilities like geothermally heated cabins, RV sites, campground, and guest houses.
+Here along with the natural rocks and indoor pool, there are facilities like geothermally heated cabins, RV sites, campgrounds, and guest houses.
 The indoor pool is known for its picturesque beauty with the location of a rustic and metal-clad barn.

 The temperature of two outdoor soaking options and one indoor pool is around 108 to 118 degrees.
-Even its outdoor stay sites (such as campgrounds and RV sites) are packed with the vaulted toilets and hand pump for potable water.
+Even its outdoor stay sites (such as campgrounds and RV sites) are packed with vaulted toilets and a hand pump for potable water.

 Cougar hot springs

 Terwilliger or Cougar hot springs are both the same.
 The location is pretty impressive as it is in the middle of Willamette National Forest on Highway-126.
 It features six different pools connected with the cave, from where the warm water is filled in them.
-The pool near to the cave will have the warmest water pool.
+The pool near the cave will have the warmest water pool.

 This one is open to all hot springs.
 Also, there’s no regulation related to clothing.
 You can even swim nude (if you like!).
-The spring is located at the ¼ mile from the parking at Cougar Reservoir.
+The spring is located at ¼ mile from the parking at Cougar Reservoir.
 Hike up the trail and relax in warmer water.